 - Hypnotics: Hypnotics or Z-drugs deliver similar effects to benzos, but they are believed to have less potential for addiction.
 Ambien, Sonata, and Lunesta are the most common Z-drugs

 As well as the above medications, opioids and alcohol are also CNS depressants.

 If used to excess, depressants can wreak havoc on the functionality of the body, debilitating the respiratory system and causing vital body parts to shut down entirely.

 What can you do if you’re struggling with either depressants or stimulants, then?

 Stimulant and Depressant Rehab at Renaissance

-Here at The District Recovery Community, we specialize in outpatient treatment programs for all types of alcohol use disorder and substance use disorder.
+Here at Renaissance Recovery, we specialize in outpatient treatment programs for all types of alcohol use disorder and substance use disorder.
 Whether you’re addicted to stimulants, depressants, or both, we can personalize a treatment program to help you get back on track.

 We offer virtual IOPs (intensive outpatient programs) and PHPs (partial hospitalization programs) as well as traditional outpatient programs.
 All offer you access to the same services, but with varying levels of time commitment.